dotninth/hxpint/README.md

 <br>

-# hxpint

 ## 🚀 Introduction

-`hxpint` is a simple Bash script that allows you to use [Laravel Pint](link-laravel-pint) as a formatter for PHP files in [Helix Editor](link-helix-editor).
+`hxpint` is a simple Bash script that allows you to use [Laravel Pint][link-laravel-pint] as a formatter for PHP files in [Helix Editor][link-helix-editor].

-The problem without this script is that [Helix](link-helix-editor) puts the contents of the file into `stdin` and takes the formatted version from `stdout`, and [Laravel Pint](link-laravel-pint) formats the file and saves it.
-The only way to use it was via `dprint` and `:reload-all` command in [Helix](link-helix-editor).
+The problem without this script is that [Helix][link-helix-editor] puts the contents of the file into `stdin` and takes the formatted version from `stdout`, and [Laravel Pint][link-laravel-pint] formats the file and saves it.
+The only way to use it was via `dprint` and `:reload-all` command in [Helix][link-helix-editor].
 But it's inconvenient because you should run `:rla` command after each save and should be aware of it all the time.

 `hxpint` solves this problem.